-However, according to the applicable data protection legal framework, HCPs have the right to access, objection, rectification, erasure, restriction of processing, as well as the right to data portability, pursuant to articles 16-21 of the General Data Protection Regulation 2016/679 and articles 54-58 of Law 4624/2019.
+However, according to the applicable data protection legal framework, HCPs have the right to access, object, rectify, erase, or restrict processing, as well as the right to data portability, pursuant to articles 16-21 of the General Data Protection Regulation 2016/679 and articles 54-58 of Law 4624/2019.
 Subjects can exercise their rights by post or email, as it is described at 5.2.